News and press releases on scientific publications

 We strongly recommend filling out the submission form since it captures the type of information we will need from you in order to produce a press release or news article.

 NOTE!
-Before you fill out the form, please review the following section about how we select candidates for press releases and centrally produced news articles about individual studies.
+Before you contact us, please review the section below about how we select candidates for press releases and centrally produced news articles about individual studies.
 Our selection criteria are designed to help us choose among the close to 7,000 studies per year involving KI researchers.

 Contact the Communications Office as soon as your paper has been accepted by a journal – don’t wait until it’s been published!